TheUnproductive/ads/README.md

-# ADS - Audio Data Storage
+# ADS-JMS - Audio Data Storage

 currently it can generate `WAV` files using `generatewav.py` file with different sampling rates and frequencies.